+$$\bar{R} = R^{-1},$$

-Clearly $\bar{R} = R^{-1}$, but numerically there is a difference between algorithms which compute \bar{R} and those which compute R. Cybenko18 has analysed the classical lattice algorithms and he suggests that its good numerical properties may carry over to his algorithm19 for the solution of (2).
-On the other hand, Sweet's algorithm can be unstable,^{7,42} even though it computes the orthogonal decomposition (3).
-The algorithms of Bojanczyk, Brent & de Hoog7 and Chun, Kailath & Lev-Ari14 involve the downdating of a Cholesky factorization, and this is known to be a poorly conditioned problem,^{9,51} so both algorithms are unstable in general.
-It is an open problem whether there is a fast $(O(n^2))$, unconditionally stable algorithm for the computation of the QR factorization of a Toeplitz matrix.
-Such algorithms do exist when the Toeplitz matrix has a special structure.^{6,18} to find both the solution vector x and the residual vector r = Ax - b.
-This can be done in $O(m(\log m)^2)$ operations, by generalizations of some of the algorithms mentioned above, for the matrix in (4) has low displacement rank.
-This approach has the advantage that iterative refinement^{28,57} may easily be applied to improve the accuracy of the solution, if this is necessary.
-Its disadvantage is its obvious inefficiency if $m \gg n$, unless the special structure is used to advantage.50
+but numerically there is a difference between algorithms which compute R and those which compute R. Cybenko [18] has analysed the classical lattice algorithm and he suggests that its good numerical properties may carry over to his algorithm [19] for the solution of (1.2).
+This is by no means certain, because of the use of non-Euclidean inner products.
+On the other hand, Sweet's algorithm can be unstable [6, 42], even though it computes the orthogonal decomposition (1.3).
+The algorithms of Bojanczyk, Brent & de Hoog [6] and Chun, Kailath & Lev-Ari [14] involve the downdating of a Cholesky factorization, and this is known to be a poorly conditioned problem [8, 51].
+It is an open problem whether there is a fast (O(mn)), unconditionally stable algorithm for the computation of the QR factorization of a Toeplitz matrix.
+Such algorithms do exist when the Toeplitz matrix has a special structure [5, 18].

+Another approach [27, 50] to the solution of (1.2) is to solve the m + n + 2 by m + n + 2 system to find both the solution vector x and the residual vector r = Ax - b.
+This can be done in $O(m(\log m)^2)$ operations, by generalizations of some of the algorithms mentioned above, for the matrix in (1.6) has low displacement rank.
+This approach has the advantage that iterative refinement [28, 57] may easily be applied to improve the accuracy of the solution, if this is necessary.
+Its disadvantage is its obvious inefficiency if $m \gg n$ , unless the special structure is used to advantage [50].